vegaprotocol/documentation/README.md

-# documentation
-Documenting the Vega protocol
+# Documenting the Vega protocol

 This repo is a WIP for a new documentation format.
 For the live docs website, visit [docs.testnet.vega.xyz](https://docs.testnet.vega.xyz).